 - maple syrup.
 Naturally sweetens the batter and adds depth of flavor.
 Honey or agave can also work in a pinch.

-- In another bowl, whisk together the buttermilk, eggs, melted butter, maple syrup, and vanilla extract.
+- In a separate bowl, whisk the buttermilk, eggs, melted butter, maple syrup, and vanilla extract until smooth.

-- Pour the wet ingredients into the dry ingredients and stir until just combined.
-Be careful not to overmix; a few lumps are okay.
+- Pour the wet ingredients into the dry ingredients and gently stir just until combined.
+The batter should be thick with a few small lumps, avoid over mixing.

-- Grease the waffle iron lightly if needed.
-Pour the waffle batter into the hot waffle iron and cook waffles according to the manufacturer's instructions, usually until the waffles are golden brown and crisp.
+- Lightly grease the waffle iron if needed, then pour the batter into the hot iron.
+Cook according to your waffle maker's instructions until the waffles are golden and crisp.

 Recipe Notes & Tips:

-- Don't over mix the batter: Stir just until the dry ingredients are moistened.
-Overmixing can make the waffles dense or tough.
+- Do not over mix the batter: Stir just until combined; over mixing can lead to dense waffles.

 How to Store: